goran-mahovlic/lv_port_esp32/README.md

 - Version of ESP-IDF required 4.2.
 NOTE: We're trying to make this repo backwards compatible, usage of idf.py is encouraged.
 - Version of LVGL used: 7.9.
 - Version of lv_examples used: 7.9.
+- **Important** please use lvgl component in branch **release/v7**
+- Comment FT touch component require in CalEPD CMakeLists and leave only EpdParalell and their related classes (parallel and comment the rest)
+- SPI epapers supported in CalEPD can be used but then VSPI should be selected in LVGL.
+I will leave a generic SPI driver soon.

 The main idea is to use CalEPD as a component and the set_px_cb callback to draw each pixel.
 This will have a performance hit but it will also allow us to draw UX interfaces in different epapers, like complex 4 SPI combined displays, that are the moment are very difficult to support with LVGL as is.
 The plan also includes adding the epaper folder in the lvgl_esp32_drivers linked component to separate it from TFT.
 Touch comes later and it will be better to adapt new I2C Touch drivers directly in the lvgl_esp32_drivers repository, that needs to be forked as well to add the epaper drivers.